-Anderson 'won't return' for Scotland as manager 'turns down Rangers'
+Anderson 'won't return to Scotland fold' - gossip

 Dundee manager Tony Docherty backs striker Amadou Bakayoko to go on a scoring run after netting for Sierra Leone during the international break.
 (Courier - subscription required)

-Ross County boss Malky Mackay sees teenage defender Dylan Smith as a future Staggies captain after he skippered the Scotland Under-19 side.
-(Press and Journal - subscription required)
+Ross County boss Malky Mackay sees teenage defender Dylan Smith as a future Staggies captain after he skippered the Scotland Under-19s side.

-Aberdeen winger Shayden Morris has been ruled out injured for 10 weeks.
-(Record)

-Manager Barry Robson backs Morris to bounce back from his set back.
 (Press and Journal - subscription required)

 Former Hearts defender Michael Smith, 35, has joined Yeovil Town on a one-year deal.
 (Edinburgh Evening News)